undergrad-partner-school

 This school uses standardized test scores for admission.

-The most recent reported acceptance rate for College of Coastal Georgia is 98%.
+According to the latest information, the acceptance rate for College of Coastal Georgia is 98%.

 The most recent data indicate that the freshman retention rate for College of Coastal Georgia is 58.7%.